henrystanley/Quark/intro.md

 Assuming you managed to install Quark onto your IBM PC, PDP-11, or MIT Lisp Machine, let's fire up the repl.
 Quark has two modes of operation, interpreter and repl.
 To interpret a file, give `quark file-to-run.qrk` a try.
-To start the repl just type `quark` without any arguments.
+To start the repl you can just type `quark` without any arguments.
+Quark automatically loads the prelude (a minimal standard library) when it starts.
+For this tutorial however, we only want the Quark core functions, so start the repl like this:

+    $ quark --only-core

 If you managed to get this far you should see a prompt that looks like this:

     :>